bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- Light Rain
+- Overcast
-- 84% humidity
+- 85% humidity
 - 10 mph wind
-- 92% cloud cover
+- 91% cloud cover
 - 54 AQI 🟨
 - 0.5 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours